TomfromBerlin/Debian-Pihole-Unbound/README.md

 `http://IP-address-of-the-raspberrypi/admin/`.

 We must provide the static IP address that we have defined in the router.
 The localhost address (127.0.0.1) won't work.
-If you forgot the password for Pi-hole that has been shown during the installation process just click `Forgot password`.
-You'll get instructions how to define a new password.
-An ssh connection would be very handy this moment.

 Once you are logged in, navigate to the DNS page under `Settings`: